UESTC-nnLab/S2MVP/README.md

 # S2MVP
 The official repository for the paper "Semi-supervised Multi-view Prototype  Learning with Motion Reconstruction for Moving Infrared Small Target Detection"

-Our paper is accepted to "IEEE Trans. on Geoscience and Remote Sensing (TGRS)".
+Our paper is accepted to "IEEE Trans. on Geoscience and Remote Sensing (TGRS 2024)".

 ![frame](frame.png)